Ahmed-Soli/instabug-infrastructure-internship/README.md

     - once the go app starts, it tries to connect to MYSQL, that's why we launch the mysql container first but in case of docker-compose. both go-app and mysql containers start immediately, and the mysql container haven't loaded yet so the go-app crashes and to fix this issue, I implemented two approaches:
         - Added a `healthcheck` command to make sure the db is up and ready.
         - Added a `depends_on` tag in the go-app section to force the container to wait till the healthcheck is true and then start the container
+    - I used -f with `docker build` to specifiy the location of Dockerfile and `.` to specify the location which includes the files Dockerfile deals with

-## Phase 3 ( building CI to push the go api app to dockerhub using Jenkins)
+## Phase 3 ( building CI to push the go api app to dockerhub using Jenkins)<a name="jenkins"></a>

 - Make sure to have Jenkins installed using [their website here](https://www.jenkins.io/doc/book/installing/) .